 Still in mourning, he planned to build a beautiful mausoleum that no one in the world could match.

 The most obvious expression of this vast structure is pure love.
 The framework of this monument now serves as the universe’s love Scripture.
-If you believe passion, loyalty, and compassion run through your blood, you must visit this structure to experience its display of majesty, love, royalty, and exquisite craftsmanship in a single glance.
+Do you believe passion, loyalty, and compassion run through your blood?
+Then I strongly recommend you visit this structure to experience its display of majesty, love, royalty, and exquisite craftsmanship in a single glance.

 Jahan was devastated when Mumtaz succumbed to postpartum complications, and the royal family went into mourning.
 He then began constructing the Taj Mahal in Agra, the perfect expression of his deep affection for his beloved wife.